Samsung Lithium-Ion Batteries Declared Unsafe For Vaping Devices: Here’s Everything You Need To Know

 Vaping brings relief to millions of people across the globe as it helps them to quit smoking, saves them money, and is generally an enjoyable experience.
 What some people tend to forget, however, is that coils need to be looked after.

-Just like a car, they require maintenance, parts replacing, regular cleaning and users require some knowledge of how the products work to allow vaping devices to remain safe and usable.
+Just like a car, they require maintenance and some vaping parts replacing, regular cleaning and users require some knowledge of how the products work to allow vaping devices to remain safe and usable.

 Issues can arise when vapers use modified devices or parts not fit for purpose, so it’s best to stay clued up on not just your device, but vaping news.